OpenClassrooms-Student-Center/community/content/students/Cedric.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir un développeur junior autonome.
-short_description: Rattrapé par la passion du Code !
+short_description: Le code!
+Une passion de jeunesse.
+Je veux en faire mon avenir.

 # Ne modifiez pas le paramètre 'template', seulement la description
 template: students